 Fisherman, taxi driver, tour guide and Middle Caicos native Cardinal Arthur offers personalized island tours for travelers who'd rather let someone else do the navigating -- on water or land.

-Arthur, who's in his late sixties, traces his roots back five generations to slaves brought to the islands by Loyalists around the time of the American Revolutionary War.
+Arthur, who's about 70, traces his roots back five generations to slaves brought to the islands by Loyalists around the time of the American Revolutionary War.

 He talks about the islands' original inhabitants, the Taino Indians, the arrival of Columbus and European colonists, the establishment of Loyalist cotton and sisal plantations run by slave labor and the farming and fishing economy that followed the failed plantations on North and Middle Caicos.